comsysto/kitchen-duty-plugin-for-atlassian-jira/README.md

 # kitchen-duty-plugin-for-atlassian-jira

-Thir repository has been migrated to
+This repository has been migrated to

  * :zap: **https://github.com/codeclou/kitchen-duty-plugin-for-atlassian-jira/**